How Much Does a Freedom Boat Club Membership Cost?

 What Isn’t Covered In the Monthly Membership Fee?

-Some of the Freedom Boat Clubs offer optional programs that include special insurance coverage and towing provisions.
-If this is of interest, please ask your local membership executive for details.
+Some Freedom Boat Clubs offer optional programs that include special insurance coverage and towing provisions.
+Your local membership executive can provide full details.

-Finally, every Freedom Boat Club has a professional dock staff whose total focus is to assist members with boarding, check-in, dock departure and returns.
+Finally, every Freedom Boat Club has a professional dock staff, whose total focus is to assist members with boarding, check-in, dock departure and returns.
 They are happy to help load and unload your gear.
-Many of our satisfied members choose to tip their dock staff for outstanding service, and the dock staff appreciates the consideration.
-However, this is fully at your discretion.
+Many of our satisfied members choose to tip for outstanding service, and the dock staff appreciates the consideration, this is fully at the member’s discretion.

-We highly encourage you to read and to review our Member Bill of Rights.
+We highly encourage you to read it for yourself.
 Click Here for more information.

-Freedom Boat Club has been in business since 1989 and is the oldest and largest boat club in the world.
-With more than 15,000 members and a 93% annual retention rate, our goal is to provide superior boating experiences for our members and to help members create memories to last a lifetime!
+Freedom Boat Club has been in business since 1989, and is the oldest and largest boat club in the world.
+With more than 15,000 members and a 93% annual retention rate, we strive to provide superior boating experiences for our members, helping to create memories to last a lifetime!